aiman-al-masoud/cinciarellang/docs/wiki/3-flow-control/1-match/README.md

 # Match

-`match` is... you guessed it, an expression.
-You can use it in place of an `if` when you start having a set (more than two) possible conditions to check for, where each condition may be a little more invoved than a simple equality check:
+You can use a `match` in place of an `if` when you start having a set (more than two) possible conditions to check for, and where each condition may be a little more involved than a simple equality check:

 ```